 Third, imaging acquisition.
 1).
 High numerical apertures (NA), the water-dipping lens is critical for the live imaging of the SAMs.
 Water has a higher index of refraction than air and the high NA of the objective lens helps collect signal photons scattered through deep cell layers of SAMs.
 2).
 The settings of laser power (watts or watts per surface) can be highly variable between different confocal microscopes.
 Higher laser power may allow better signal collection but leads to more photodamage/ photobleaching on the samples.
 There are trade-offs between resolution, bleaching and imaging time.
 In general, selecting a larger frame size leads to better XY resolution but more imaging time, and selecting a smaller scanning interval leads to a better Z resolution but also more imaging time.
 Longer imaging time potentially causes more photodamage/ photobleaching

-With this method, sometimes it may not be easy to observe cellular details in deeper tissue layers, likely due to the limitation of the confocal detection and the inefficient PI staining in the internal tissues.
+With this method, sometimes it may not be easy to observe cellular details in deeper tissue layers, likely due to the limitation of the confocal detection and the inefficient PI staining in internal tissues.
 Based on our experiences, increasing the concentration of PI solution and/or the staining time can help get a better stain.
 Alternatively, the modifications to the staining procedure can be made.
 For example, the modified pseudo-Schiff propidium iodide (mPS-PI) method works well for the fixed tissues20.
-And it is still necessary to find alternative dyes with better staining for the living tissues in the future.
+And it is still necessary to find alternative dyes with better staining for the living tissues in future.
 In addition, it is also interesting to test whether the method described here can be generally applied to the study of SAMs from all the other flowering plants, considering the fact that some plant species have special cellular contents or different cell wall compositions.

 ACKNOWLEDGMENTS:

-The authors appreciate the funding support from Purdue University and acknowledge Purdue Bindley Bioscience Center Imaging Facility for accessing the laser scanning confocal microscope and for the technical support.
+The authors acknowledge Purdue Bindley Bioscience Center Imaging Facility for accessing the laser scanning confocal microscope and for the technical support, and the authors appreciate the help from Andy Schaber in the Purdue Bindley Imaging Facility.
+This activity was funded by Purdue University as part of AgSEED Crossroads funding to support Indiana’s Agriculture and Rural Development.

 DISCLOSURES: